amanzholov8/atak-ui/DP2.md

 ### HMW customize the dance movements?

-1. **Allow users to capture themselves and save the picture or video as a movement.**
+1. Allow users to capture themselves and save the picture or video as a movement.

-  	**Selection criteria**: No need to know the name of the movement.
-Allows easy customization.
 1. Allow users to sketch the movements and save them.
 1. Allow displaying all customizations of dance movements as the track proceeds.
 1. Design workspace which combines audio and customized movements together.